ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Creating an instance using constructor
 =======================

-| WhatsAppBot is a Robotic process automation package that imitates human behaviour with WhatsApp Application in PC/Desktop, it needs few coordinates of your system, to perform the operations.
+| WhatsAppBot is a Robotic process automation package that imitates human behaviour with WhatsApp Application in PC/Desktop, and it needs few coordinates of your system, to perform the operations.
 | For example, to send a new message, the package needs to know where the type message box coordinated are located as well as the send button.
 | To create a new setup, run the script given below.
 It will open a setup box (Installer) with neat User Interface that will guide you with the necessary steps.